upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 ## FIGHT

-Any time two or more marsupials are on the same location, however fleetingly, any of them can immediately initiate a fight with one of the others on the same location.
+Any time two or more marsupials end up (or are already) on the same location, unless one of them is merely _swooshing_ past, any of them can immediately initiate a fight with one of the others on the same location.

 ![A fight might happen](/assets/img/greedy-devils/P1080050w800.JPG)